 FIG. 2 Drawing of anthropomorphic lithic sculpture, found by MARY LEAKEY in 1960 or previously.

-It represents a head of hominid, but perhaps it is an artistic hybrid of man and animal.
+It represents a head of hominid, but perhaps it's an artistic hybrid man -animal.

-Style: the stylistic deformation, like artistic language, is already obvious.
+Style: the stylistic deformation, as artistic language, is already evident.

-Measures: they are on the drawing; the thickness, I do not know it.
+Measures: they are on the drawing; I don't know the thickness.

-Technique of working: it has been descibed by Mary Leakey.
+Technique of working: it has been described by Mary Leakey.